 PASCAL VOC

-The PASCAL Visual Object Classes (VOC) Challenges1 (2005 — 2012) includes multiple tasks such as image classification, object detection, semantic segmentation, and action detection.
+The PASCAL Visual Object Classes (VOC) Challenges (2005 — 2012) includes multiple tasks such as image classification, object detection, semantic segmentation, and action detection.
 The two most prominent datasets in use for object detection evaluation are VOC07 with 10k training images and 25k annotated objects, and VOC12 with 12k training images and 27k annotated objects.
 Both datasets contain 20 different classes which are common in everyday life situations such as persons, animals, vehicles, and indoor objects.

 ILSVRC

-The ImageNet Large Scale Visual Recognition Challenge2 (2010 — 2017) is a object detection challenge based on the ImageNet dataset.
+The ImageNet Large Scale Visual Recognition Challenge (2010 — 2017) is a object detection challenge based on the ImageNet dataset.
 It contains 200 classes and 517k images with 534k annotated objects beating VOC by two orders of magnitude in scale.

 COCO

-The Common Objects in Context (COCO)3 (2015 — 2019) is a large-scale object detection, segmentation, and captioning dataset with 80 object categories in 164k images (COCO17) and 897k annotated objects.
+The Common Objects in Context (COCO) (2015 — 2019) is a large-scale object detection, segmentation, and captioning dataset with 80 object categories in 164k images (COCO17) and 897k annotated objects.
 Before the Open Images Detection challenge (see below), COCO was the most challenging object detection dataset since it contains more object instances per image and more small objects (with a relative image area below 1%), as well as more densely located objects than VOC and ILSVRC.

 OID

-The Open Images Detection (OID) challenge4 (2016 – 2020) released the largest object detection dataset to date in 2018, consisting of 1.9M images with 16M annotations across 600 object categories.
+The Open Images Detection (OID) challenge (2016 – 2020) released the largest object detection dataset to date in 2018, consisting of 1.9M images with 16M annotations across 600 object categories.
 Due to the dataset being relatively new, only very few papers publish evaluations for OID.

 Oriented Object Detection